bighappysloth/discordbot/README.md

 # discordbot
 discord bot created during winter break

+## Todo
+- finish toggle and domain restrictions for xprint_settings.use_title
+- allowed_settings should be upgraded, --> clean up allowed_settings.py with helper functions
+- remove reliance on bot_flags.py, and use !config over flags for each command.

 ## Features
 - [x] latex to png
 - [x] matlab to latex